SamuelSwartzberg/2020-TU-BO-WWW-Website/README.md

  ## Navigational Structure

- One index.html, which contains 0 - n cards that link to each article.
+ One index.html, which contains 0 - n post preview items that link to each article.
  The links and the articles are generated automatically from markdown files.
- Sub-pages for the legally required stuff.
+ Sub-pages for the legally required stuff in the footer.

  ## List of Functions